-This Merlot produces a finely-tuned and elegant wine with intense colour, rich dark fruit and persistent density.
-It exhibits a greater volume than our Saint-Émilion Merlot vineyards of La Pierre and La Pyramide, largely due to the deeper clay substrate on which the vines are planted.
+This Merlot produces a finely-tuned and elegant wine with intense colour, enticing spiciness on the nose and rich dark fruit on the palate.
+Les Terrasses combines elegance, finesse, volume and tension, largely due to the deeper clay substrate on which the vines are planted.